655th Engineer Topographic Battalion: Deployment

-On December 8, 1944, the Battalion traveled to the New York City Port of Embarkation and boarded the HMT Esperance Bay (NY774), an English ship that had been converted into a troop carrier.
-Two weeks later it landed in Avonmouth, England, and the troops then went by troop train and truck to their new camp at Nine Yews, Cranborne, East Dorset, England, arriving on December 22, 1944.
+Soldiers of the 655th ENGR TOPO BN at Nine Yews, packing for the move into the Theatre of Operations, December 1944.

 Their first task was to reassemble the printing and drafting equipment and prepare their supplies for relocation to the Theater of Operations.
+Everything was rechecked as it arrived at Nine Yews and was re-crated and packed where necessary.

 On January 28, 1945, the Battalion traveled to Camp Hursley, Southampton, England in anticipation of their next move.
 On January 30, 1945, the Battalion Personnel arrived by motor transport at the Southampton Port of Embarkation and loaded onto the New Zealand Transport Ship HMNZS Monowai (F59) for the Channel crossing.
-After landing in LaHavre, France, they were transported by trucks to Camp Twenty Grand (one of the "Cigarette" Camps) where they readied their equipment for rail shipment and awaited their assignment.
+After landing in Le Havre, France, they were transported by trucks to Camp Twenty Grand (one of the "Cigarette" Camps) where they readied their equipment for rail shipment and awaited their assignment.

 On February 8, 1945, the Battalion crowded into Forty and eights box cars for a 4-day rail trip to Visé, Belgium.
 From there, the Battalion Command Post and Headquarters and Service Company set up in a chateau in Altembrouck, Belgium, while Companies A and B proceeded to Castle Mheer in Mheer, Holland.
 The drawing and printing work of the 655th needed to be done out of the elements, so locations were required to contain a suitable indoor space to work.
 Map Storage and Distribution moved to Maastricht, Holland to be near the Ninth United States Army Headquarters (to which the battalion was currently assigned).